>

 Comet 3I/ATLAS has remained very faint, and it does not show a dramatic tail like one might expect.
 This could be due to the extraordinarily long time it has been isolated in the harsh environment of interstellar space.
 High-energy particles known as cosmic rays may have helped to alter/harden its surface, making it more difficult for it to produce a more spectacular tail.
 Nevertheless, it does show a fainter, complex tail.
 In addition, it now sports and “anti-tail” that points toward the Sun.
 Most comet tails point away from the Sun due to the blowing solar wind and radiation pressure.
 Heavier particles are not affected as much and can trail the comet, forming the anti-tail.

-This is not the only ATLAS comet visible.
-Higher in the morning sky one can spot Comet K1/ATLAS, which is of no relation to 3I/ATLAS other than it was discovered by the Asteroid Terrestrial-impact Last Alert System (ATLAS), a survey consisting of five telescopes scanning the sky.
-This comet is more eye-catching thanks to its prominent tail, and it also gained notoriety for showing a golden color instead of a bluish-green hue thanks to its depletion of carbon-chain molecules.
 It is on a northward trek up near the Big Dipper as of this writing, and near the end of November it will be far enough north to become circumpolar (it will always be above the horizon over 24 hours) and be seen in the evening sky.
 This comet is currently breaking up thanks to its encounter with the Sun, so its fragments may not last very long.
-If the comet fragments don’t disintegrate entirely, they are most likely also on a one-way trip through the solar system due to their slightly too-high velocity.
+If the comet doesn’t disintegrate entirely, it is most likely also on a one-way trip through the solar system due to its velocity being a bit too high for the Sun to hold onto it.
 Check it out while you can!

 Explore Story Topics